 William H. Byrnes, Esq., LL.M.

-He has been commissioned and consulted by a number of governments on their tax and fiscal policy.
-He has served as a strategic board member for companies in several industries including fashion, durable medical equipment, office furniture, and technology.
+Mr. Byrnes held senior positions of international tax for Coopers & Lybrand and has been commissioned and consulted by a number of governments on their tax and fiscal policy.
+He has served as an operational board member for companies in several industries including fashion, durable medical equipment, office furniture and technology.

 THE TAX FACTS EDITORIAL ADVISORY BOARD